ComradOrg/Comrad/README.md

 # Comrad

 Comrad is a social*ist* network: encrypted, insurveillable, unmontizeable, and self-governing.
-Meet fellow comrades and message them securely, organize safely into groups, plan demonstrations secretly and spontaneously – and help fight back against the police state and surveillance capitalism, both online and off.
+Meet fellow comrades and message them securely, organize safely into self-moderated groups, plan demonstrations secretly and spontaneously – and help fight back against the police state and surveillance capitalism, both online and off.

 ## Why another social network?